Phra Nakhon Si Ayutthaya (city): The Floating Market of Ayutthaya

 There is a lesser-known floating market in Ayutthaya called Klong Sabua which is more popular with Thai tourists than foreign travellers.

-It’s only open on weekends and public holidays from 10AM to 5.30PM.
-I have heard it was closed down for a while due to the floods in this part of the country – hopefully, it has re-opened by now.

 The main attraction is a Water Theatre, said to be the only one of its kind in Thailand, featuring live performances of Thai folk tales and Sepaa musicals.

 Transport

 Ayutthaya is accessible by air and rail.

 Air

 The closest airport is Bangkok's Don Mueang International Airport, a hub for regional budget carriers.
 An elevated walkway connects Terminal 1 to the Don Muang Train Station, where Ayutthaya-bound trains regularly roll through.

 Rail

 Trains to Ayutthaya leave Bangkok's Hua Lamphong Station approximately every hour between 04:20 am. and 10:00 pm.
 The 3rd class fare is 20 baht for the 1.5 hour trip.
 Train schedules are available from the information booth at Hua Lamphong Station, Bangkok.